descostesn/chromglycomethods/figure4/C/README.md

 In [fig1](../../figure1/E/README.md), we observed that the potential candidates underlying the O-GlcNac signal are related to the RNA Polymerase II (RNA Pol II).
 We thought investigating further the relationship between O-GlcNac and the transcriptional machinery by removing RNA Pol II.
 We took advantage of an existing system in Human colon adenocarcinoma DLD-1 cells.
 These cells express OsTIR and a cassette encoding mini-AID (mAID) and fluorescent protein mClover (mAID+mClover) at the initiation site of the endogenous Rpb1 gene locus (POLR2A) (Nagashima 2019).
 Stimulation by doxocyclin enables to remove RNAPol II.

-The heatmap of binding values of RNA Polymerase II and O-GlcNac shows a global colocalization at the 21,519 GRCh38 Ensembl genes.
-Note that upon RNAPol II removal by doxocyclin induction, O-GlcNac signal remains globally unaffected.
-As conveyed in the following analysis, we hypothetize that O-GlcNac might be maintained by the recruitment of other O-GlcNacylated proteins at gene promoters.
+The heatmap of binding values of RNA Pol II and O-GlcNac shows a global colocalization at the 21,519 GRCh38 Ensembl genes.
+Note that upon RNA Pol II removal by auxin/doxocyclin induction, O-GlcNAc signal remains globally unaffected.
+As conveyed in the following analysis, we hypothetize that O-GlcNAc might be maintained by the recruitment of other O-GlcNAcylated proteins at gene promoters.

 ## Data